AsiaWi/snap-it-up-frontend/README.md

 in both cases user will still have a nav bar to navigate from the page.

-The aim of this is to improve users experience and not encourance users to leave the website.
+The aim of this is to improve users experience and not encourage users to leave the website.

 ### Reusable components

+Reusable components have been made to recycle the code and avoid duplicating it when unnecessary.

 - Navbar